Breast Lift & Breast Reduction Surgery in Adelaide

 Initial Consultation

 Your surgeon will also assess your circumstance and provide tailored information for your breast reduction or breast lift surgery.
-This is also the time to discuss any questions or concerns with your surgeon.
-It is so important that you are confident and comfortable moving forward.

 Before Your Breast Reduction/ Breast Lift Procedure